henri-samuel/chili/README.md

 # chili
-Script repository for the Coupled atmospHere Interior modeL Intercomparison (CHILI) project
+Scripts and data repository for the Coupled atmospHere Interior modeL Intercomparison (CHILI) project